OneITI37/Cerovix-Chatr/README.md

 # Cerovix-Chatr
-A Private Chatting Service For KISJ Students
+A Private Chatting Service For Everyone